NETGEAR Brings Wifi 7 To Its Flagship Orbi Family, Unleashing Elite Connectivity

 The new, elegant, cylindrical bodies of the routers and satellites are purposefully designed for optimal performance, while gracing the home with their slim profile and smaller overall footprint to fit unobtrusively on a desk, entertainment unit or shelf.
 They feature 12 high-performance internal antennas with high-powered amplifiers for 360-degree, wall to wall, front to back coverage.

-"The Orbi 970 Series is another major milestone in delivering the extraordinary power of our patented Quad Band technology across the whole home – from the wine cellar to the game room to the backyard grill – with speeds up to 2.4x faster than WiFi 6," said David Henry, president & general manager of Connected Home Products and Services at NETGEAR.
-"We've combined our extensive RF (radio frequency) expertise and new patented technology with the features of WiFi 7 to provide the fastest WiFi speeds, ensuring anything and everything connected to the Orbi 970 system operates at optimal performance even across the most demanding smart homes."
+'The Orbi 970 Series is another major milestone in delivering the extraordinary power of our patented Quad Band technology across the whole home from the wine cellar to the game room to the backyard grill with speeds up to 2.4x faster than WiFi 6,' said David Henry, president & general manager of Connected Home Products and Services at NETGEAR.
+'We've combined our extensive RF (radio frequency) expertise and new patented technology with the features of WiFi 7 to provide the fastest WiFi speeds, ensuring anything and everything connected to the Orbi 970 system operates at optimal performance even across the most demanding smart homes.'
+Valuable Services

 -------